 Where to Buy:

-Best Natural Dry Shampoo: Captain Blankenship Mermaid Dry Shampoo
+Best Natural Dry Shampoo: Morrocco Method Volcanic Powder Dry Shampoo

 I used the this in between washes (usually on days 2 or 3).
 It soaked up excess oil and left a light earthy scent that was not invasive.
-They were perfect for quick fixes on days I was running late too - adding a little extra volume, while making sure everything looked clean.
+It also lifts, so can act as a great styling tool as well.
+It was perfect for quick fixes on days I was running late too - adding a little extra volume, while making sure everything looked clean.

 Where to Buy: